rajatvd/VisdomObserver/README.md

 # Todo

 - [ ] Allow the create plot GUI to work after a run completes, and for previously completed runs.
+- [ ] Create plots vs timestamp and not just vs step.